© Crown copyright 2017

 This is not a tax and the money from the charge does not go to the government.

-We expect retailers to donate the proceeds of the scheme to good causes, but it is for them to choose what to do, and which causes to support.
-Retailers will need to report to us about what they do with the money from the charge, and we will publish this information each year.
+We expect retailers to give the proceeds of the scheme to good causes, but it is for them to choose what to do, and which causes to support.
+We ask retailers to report to us each year about what they do with the money from the charge.
+We publish a summary which includes details of the amounts of money given to good causes.

 7. Results from the scheme